 Planning the perfect proposal can be daunting.
-It can also be complicated, especially with thousands (millions?) of proposal ideas floating around the internet.
-Deciding whether to plan a proposal that’s simple, extravagant, or somewhere in between is a lot of pressure, but there are a few ways to ensure that you’re planning the best possible proposal for your partner.
+There are thousands (if not millions) of proposal ideas floating around the internet, and settling on a plan that your partner will love—not feel disappointed by—can be a lot of work.
+Deciding whether to plan a proposal that’s simple, extravagant, or somewhere in between is a lot of pressure, but there are a few ways to ensure you’re planning the best possible proposal for your partner.
 The first best step?
 Consult with a professional, if you can.

-“For instance, if you are proposing to a quiet, low key partner who doesn't like the spotlight, you would plan a proposal that is special and private, perhaps at home or on top of an isolated mountaintop, as opposed to in front of a group of people or any large public displays,” Galley says.
+As Brett Galley, director of special events and owner of Hollywood POP Gallery explains, the key to a perfect proposal is really understanding what the person you’re proposing to loves in life.
+“If you are proposing to a quiet, low-key partner who doesn't like the spotlight, you would plan a proposal that is special and private, perhaps at home or on top of an isolated mountaintop, as opposed to in front of a group of people or any large public displays,” Galley says.
 “If your partner is extroverted and is a ‘more is more’ type of person, you might hire a flash mob, have a fireworks display, or propose on an action-adventure based outing.”

 If you’ve talked about the future and considered your partner’s personality type, the next step is getting into the details of the proposal.
-Here are 38 ideas that would be great for nearly every person.
+Below, Galley, wedding photographer Iris Mannings, and event planning experts JoAnn Gregoli, Jen Avey, Faith Folayan, Juls Sharpley, and Kristen Gosselin share 38 ideas that would be great for nearly every person.

 Set Up a Picnic